Marc Rieper: International career

 Rieper played 61 matches and scored two goals for the Denmark national team, first as the defensive partner of Lars Olsen and most prominently as part of a defending duo with Jes Høgh in the UEFA Euro 1996 and 1998 FIFA World Cup tournaments.
 He was ever-present for the Danish team which won the 1995 King Fahd Cup and played in all of Denmark's three matches at UEFA Euro 1996.
 At the 1998 FIFA World Cup, Rieper played full-time for the Danish national team, and scored against Saudi Arabia.
 Denmark's World Cup campaign ended in a quarter-final defeat to eventual runners-up Brazil.

 Post-playing career

-Following his retirement Rieper spent some time in 2001 as an assistant coach at AGF.
-Through his connections to Celtic, he brought over many reserve team players to AGF, including future Ireland international Liam Miller.
+Following his retirement, Rieper spent some time in 2001 as an assistant coach at AGF.
+Through his connections to Celtic, he brought over many reserve team players to AGF, including future Republic of Ireland footballer Liam Miller.
 After head coach John Stampe was fired in 2002, Rieper resigned from the club.
 He now owns and runs a hotel in the town of Aarhus, is a member of the board of directors at AGF and is the owner of women's online fashion store BA10.dk.